fivethree-team/async-pipes/README.md

 RxJS async pipes for Angular

 ## 📦 Installation
 To get started, install the package from npm.
-The latest version supports Ionic 4 and Angular 7.
+The latest version supports Angular 7 and above.

-You can use either npm or yarn to install `@fivethree/core` from npm.
+You can use either npm or yarn to install `@fivethree/async-pipes` from npm.

 ```console
 npm install @fivethree/async-pipes --save